PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **The bad**: Free-tier Dropbox is too small for most academic users and is not GDPR compliant.
 Even with personal premium-tier membership, our understanding as of 2024 is that whenever one shares a research folder with a non-premium member (which is a common use case), the data is no longer GDPR compliant meaning you cannot legally store data containing identifiable information on Dropbox, **making it a poor tool for research data analysis if you have any sensitive or identifiable data.**  According to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): *Don’t process research data on cloud services such as Dropbox without seeking advice.
 Cloud services not under contract to the University may not be stored on a UK or EU server, and may not be GDPR-compliant.*

-## Github

-Github is great for code but you can’t really keep much data in a github repository.
-At time of writing there was a 100Gb limit on repository sizes, and the workflow of pushing and pulling changes to the cloud is not really geared for working with large files.
-Repositories are, by default, publically accessible, so it is easy to expose passwords and private data if you keep project code there.
-Versioning code with github requires a fairly high level of tech-savvy, especially when there are multiple people contributing to, or “forking” the same repository.
-However it is the industry standard for version control of large coding projects.

-If you share research data and code along with a paper it is good practice to to use [Zenodo](https://zenodo.org/) to archive a version of record, of your repository, as otherwise the link you provide will point to a folder that may have changed by the time it is viewed.

 ## Your own laptop or your own external hard drive or USB drive